In the past, sports teams were always separate entities.

 The football teams are not the only sports that Red Bull have gotten themselves into.
 They have practically spread into every extreme sport thinkable and many other sports.

 They are a true example of global branding in the sport industry and beyond.
+Imagine the pile of brand briefs the Red Bull marketing team have to put out daily!

 The WWE (formerly WWF) had an interesting conundrum when it came to their branding way back at the turn of the century.